- About SEAS

 Opportunities for undergraduates to conduct research in engineering, the applied sciences, and in related fields abound at Harvard.
 As part of your coursework, or perhaps as part of individual research opportunities working with professors, you will have the chance to undertake some extraordinary projects covering topics ranging from bioengineering to cryptography to environmental engineering.

 Our dedicated undergraduate research facilities and Active Learning Labs also provide opportunities for students to engage in hands-on learning.
 We encourage undergraduates from all relevant concentrations to tackle projects during the academic year and/or over the summer.

 Keep in mind, many students also pursue research at private companies and labs as well as at government institutions like the National Institutes of Health.

-If you have any questions, please contact or stop by the Student Affairs Office, located in Pierce Hall, 110.
+If you have any questions, please contact or stop by the Office of Academic Programs, located in Pierce Hall, 110.

 SEAS Active Learning Labs